The Search: 1985–1989

 The Search: 1985–1989 is a retrospective CD from American hardcore punk band Bold recorded at the Revelation Records studio.

-The CD contains the band's entire recorded output: Their first 7" EP Join The Fight (1985), which was recorded under the name Crippled Youth, their full-length debut album Speak Out (1988), their second and final album Looking Back (recorded 1989, released 1991), three tracks that appeared either on compilations or on the original CD reissue of Speak Out, and two previously unreleased recordings.
-The recordings are presented with the album's track listings in their original running order, but with each release presented on the CD in reverse order of release, so that Looking Back starts the anthology off and the Crippled Youth 7" finishes it.
+The CD contains the band's entire recorded output: Their first 7-inch EP Join The Fight (1985), which was recorded under the name Crippled Youth, their full-length debut album Speak Out (1988), their second and final album Looking Back (recorded 1989, released 1991), three tracks that appeared either on compilations or on the original CD reissue of Speak Out, and two previously unreleased recordings.
+The recordings are presented with the album's track listings in their original running order, but with each release presented on the CD in reverse order of release, so that Looking Back starts the anthology off and the Crippled Youth 7-inch finishes it.